 ECT is typically used when other treatments, including medications and psychotherapy, haven’t worked.
 ECT is also used for people who require a rapid treatment response because of the severity of their condition, such as being at risk for suicide.

 ECT’s effectiveness in treating severe mental illnesses is recognized by the American Psychiatric Association, the American Medical Association, the National Institute of Mental Health, and similar organizations in Canada, Great Britain and many other countries.

-Although ECT can be very effective for many individuals with serious mental illness, it is not a cure.
-To prevent a return of the illness, most people treated with ECT need to continue with some type of maintenance treatment.
-This typically means psychotherapy and/or medication or, in some circumstances, ongoing ECT treatments.
+ECT is very effective for the treatment of episodes of serious mental illness, but it does not prevent a return of the illness in the future.
+Consequently, most people treated with ECT need to continue with some type of maintenance treatment.
+This typically means medicaation and/or psychotherapy or, in some circumstances, ongoing ECT treatments.

 What are the Steps Involved When Getting ECT?

 Before beginning a series of ECT treatments, a patient should receive a thorough psychiatric assessment, a medical examination and sometimes a basic blood test and an electrocardiogram (ECG) to check heart health.

 Informed consent is another important part of the process.
 A patient must provide written informed consent before ECT is administered.
 In situations where a person is too ill to make decisions for him or herself, the consent process is governed by state law (for example, a court-appointed guardian).